-God didn’t want a man to be alone, so He created a woman out of one of Adam’s ribs, and Adam called her woman.
-God made woman from Adam’s side indicating that woman was to walk side by side with her husband.
-She wasn’t to lead him nor was she to walk behind him, but the two were to be in unity.
+God didn’t want a man to be alone, so He created a woman out of one of Adam’s ribs, and Adam called her a woman.
+God made a woman from Adam’s side, indicating that woman was to walk side by side with her husband.
+She wasn’t to lead him, nor was she to walk behind him, but the two were to be in unity.
 God said the woman was to be her husband’s helpmeet.
-A helpmeet was to be comparable to Adam, meaning someone similar or equal to.
-Men are to love and cherish their spouse, but some are abusing their wives or girlfriends.
-Sadly to say some are Christians, behind the pulpit and ministers.
+A helpmeet was comparable to Adam, meaning someone similar or equal to.
+Men are to love and cherish their spouses, but some abuse their wives or girlfriends.
+Sadly to say some are Christians behind the pulpit and ministers.
 First, let me say this, if you’re not married, you shouldn’t be living with someone that isn’t your husband.
-If he loves you enough to live with you, then he should love you enough to place a ring on your finger and make your relationship be honorable before God.
-Abuse is on the rampage and the statistics are growing.
+If he loves you enough to live with you, he should love you enough to place a ring on your finger and make your relationship honorable before God.
+Abuse is on the rampage, and the statistics are growing.
 The definition of domestic violence is verbal, physical, emotional, psychological, and sexual.
 Domestic violence is the leading cause of death for women each year.
-Many times women stay with their abusers because they feel like there is no way out.
-The majority of women that stay in an abusive relationship are women with children, teenagers, and middle age.
-Domestic violence occurs in all cultures and races, it has nothing to do with a person’s educational or financial background.
+Often, women stay with their abusers because they feel like there is no way out.
+The majority of women that stay in abusive relationships are women with children, teenagers, and middle age.
+Domestic violence occurs in all cultures and races; it has nothing to do with their educational or financial background.
 Abuse comes in different forms, and sometimes the person being abused has been tormented for years before they realize they are being abused.
 Let’s look at some common types of abuse.

 Verbal—Occurs when one person uses words and body language to inappropriately criticize another person.
 Verbal abuse often involves put-downs and name-calling intended to make the victim feel they are not worthy of love or respect.
-If the person speaks up against the statements made, they are often told the criticisms were “just a joke”.
-Sometimes the person is told that no abuse is happening; that it’s “all in their head”.
-Verbal abuse is often not recognized as abuse, therefore it can go on for an extended period of time.
-Meanwhile, the victim has low-esteem, or no esteem or self-worth.
-If children are in the home this could also cause them to think this is the way a person should be treated and the child will grow up going through the same cycle.
+If the person speaks up against the statements made, they are often told the criticisms were “just a joke.”
+Sometimes the person is told that no abuse is happening, that it’s “all in their head”.
+Verbal abuse is often not recognized as abuse.
+Therefore, it can go on for an extended period.
+Meanwhile, the victim has low esteem or no esteem or self-worth.
+If children are in the home, this could also cause them to think this is the way a person should be treated, and the child will grow up going through the same cycle.

-Psychological—Also known as mental abuse occurs when one person controls information available to another.
+Psychological—Also known as mental abuse, one person controls information available to another.
 Mental abuse can be in the form of having recurring thoughts such as:

 - Jim has no right to do that.